farmera/sare_grant/study_methods.md

 #### Introduction

 This section provides a narrative description of the methods used to generate and assess multi-spectral data during our project.
-It is not intended as a 'Methods and Materials' section as found in a traditional scientific paper.
-In [Section 8]() and [Section 9]() we go into greater detail regarding methods, including preparation of the study site and our final results.
+It is not a 'Methods and Materials' section as is found in a traditional scientific paper.
+In [Section 8]() and [Section 9]() we go into greater detail regarding our methods, including preparation of the study site, and final results.
 Here we set the stage for what follows and describe some of the challenges faced in gathering these data.

+A challenge for this project relates to its being essentially a 'two-headed' endeavor.
+On the one hand, we want to investigate low cost methods in aerial photography.
+This desire is motivated by a general interest in the subject along with the firm belief that aerial methods in general are under-utilized by farmers themselves in agriculture.

 Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather image data: